happi/theBeamBook/README.md

 The book is written in AsciiDoc and can be read directly on github in your browser or you can create a pdf from the source code.

-To read the book online just open the file book.asciidoc:
+To read the book online just open the file [book.asciidoc](book.asciidoc).

-include::book.asciidoc